mowoe/blog/content/bare-metal-k8s-cluster.md

 ```
 Just execute one of the commands on your worker node, to join it into the cluster.
 Note that you have to execute the `add-node` command once for every node you want to join.

-Pitfall: If your master node cant resolve the worker nodes hostnames to their respective IPs (e.g. because you dont have a dns server in your network), the joining wont work properly.
+⚠️ Pitfall: If your master node cant resolve the worker nodes hostnames to their respective IPs (e.g. because you dont have a dns server in your network), the joining wont work properly.
 To combat this, you can either add a dns server in your network, or just add the nodes as a static entry in `/etc/hosts` on the master node.
 #### Adding the DNS server component to microk8s
 The final step to setting up our nodes is adding the dns server component to microk8s:
 ```bash
 microk8s enable dashboard dns
 ```
 Once again, this command only has to be executed on the master node.
-The worker nodes will all config changes.
+The worker nodes will inherit all config changes.

 ### Installing MetalLB
 As you can see from `microk8s status`, microk8s already includes metallb as an addon.
 However we wont be able to use this, as the default MetalLB configuration will use its own BGP daemon, which doesnt support IPv6.
 Hence we need to use the `frr`-mode, which, as the name suggests, uses frr as its bgp daemon.
 Until this option is included in the official plugin, we have to add it as a custom addon repository: